 Gabor Horvath, Technical University Budapest (funded by DFG)

-I teach courses on Dependable Systems, Model-based Evaluation of Computing Systems, and Computer Architecture.
+I teach courses on Dependable Systems, Model-based Evaluation of Computing Systems, and Distributed Systems in the Master's program and Mathematics and Computer Architecture in the Bachelor's program.

 Bachelor- and Masters' students

 If you write a thesis with me, please provide me with a copy of the letter indicating your deadline.
-You may use the latex-template for writing your thesis.
+You may use this latex-template for writing your thesis.

 Several topics in the area of performance, dependability and security evaluation are available upon request.
 These include experimentation and measurement studies, development of stochastic models, measurements in networks and the Cloud and implementation of algorithms.
 Modelling related topics are in the area of queueing models with negative customers and phase-type fitting.